Huntyr/Project_2/readme.md

 1. Load requirements.txt
 1. In Postgres create a new database: low_birth_weight
-1. Open jupyter notebook and run low_birth_weight.ipynb (change line: In [7] with your postgres user/password/port)
+1. Open low_birth_weight.ipynb jupyter notebook and run low_birth_weight.ipynb (change line: In [7] with your postgres user/password/port)
 1. Create a config.py in js folder with your mapbox API: var API_KEY = "API_KEY_HERE"
 1. Run $ python app.py (change lines 16-18 with your postgres user/password/port)
 1. Open browser to http://localhost:5000/